 Provide sufficient financial proof

-If you’re applying for a study permit through the Student Direct Stream (SDS), make sure you have a Guaranteed Investment Certificate (GIC) of at least $10,000 ($11,000 to study in Quebec).
+If you’re applying for a study permit through the Student Direct Stream (SDS), make sure you have a Guaranteed Investment Certificate (GIC) of at least $20,635 ($15,078 if you’ll be studying in Quebec).
 Financial institutions may deduct a processing fee or administration charge from the amount you deposit, so be sure to add that amount to your GIC payment.
 You’ll also have to show that you’ve paid the first year’s tuition and accommodation cost.

 If you’re applying through the general study permit stream, you can provide proof of financial support in the form of bank statements, proof of scholarship, education loan, etc. The more funds you show, the better the chances of your student visa getting approved.